 Metropolitan-area higher ed collaboration was strengthened in 1994 when several Philadelphia-area institutions received grants through Pennsylvania Campus Compact to develop a corps of part-time service scholars.
 Managing the only part-time corps in the nation, the Philadelphia program coordinators met regularly, helping solidify a regional approach to national service.
 The program was so successful it became a model for the current “Ed-only” AmeriCorps award, administered by the Corporation for National Service.

 In 1997, PHENND received a major grant from the Corporation for National Service as part of the first round of higher education consortia awards under the Learn and Serve program.
-Since that time, PHENND has grown from an organization of five colleges and universities to over 30 and from 25 individuals to over 3,000.
+Since that time, PHENND has grown from an organization of five colleges and universities to 25 and from 25 individuals to over 6,000.

 Since 1997, PHENND has held an annual conference, which draws higher ed faculty, students, and administrators as well as representatives of community based organizations and public schools to discuss issues pertaining to campus-community partnership.
-The 2016 PHENND Conference, which drew over 120 participants from Southeastern Pennsylvania and Southern New Jersey, focused on Environment and Sustainability.
-The keynote speaker was Patrick Morgan, Philadelphia Director of the John S. and James L. Knight Foundation.
-Patrick discussed many of the interesting collaborations driving new re-design projects around the city, drawing heavily from his time in the City of Philadelphia’s Parks & Recreation Department.
+The 2019 PHENND Conference, which drew over 200 participants from across the country, as well as internationally, focused on Trauma + the Arts.
+The keynote speaker was Rev. Maake Masango, of the University of Pretoria.

 PHENND also provides training and technical assistance to numerous university- and community-based practitioners on a wide variety of topics including student volunteer training, service-learning, community-based research, and the best practices of partnership.
 In addition to supporting the work of member institutions, PHENND also coordinates its own programs which bring the resources of the PHENND Network to bear on particular issues or problems.
-Current initiatives include the K-16 Partnerships Network and the School-Community Partnerships VISTA Project and the GEAR UP College Readiness Program.
+Current initiatives include the K-16 Partnerships Network, PHENND Fellows, the Next Steps AmeriCorps Program, and the GEAR UP College Readiness Program.

 PHENND’s growth signals an increasing recognition that significant curricular and co-curricular benefits can result when student and faculty members focus their research on working with the community.
 Finally, the PHENND approach provides a way to more effectively educate students for citizenship by providing them with opportunities to serve.